PreMiD/Presences/.github/CONTRIBUTING.md

 17. You **MUST** include all source files (such as `presence.ts` or `iframe.ts`), do **NOT** include a source mapping url if your presence's language is Javascript.
 18. When **Deepscan** throws a lot of errors (and it will), it is mostly an issue with your branch being outdated, always have an up-to-date fork when making pull requests.
 19. Always make sure the version number follows [semantic versioning standards](https://semver.org), which translates to the following scheme :
-    `<NEW-FEATURE>.<HUGE-BUGFIX>.<SMALL-BUGFIX-OR-METADATA-CHANGES>`
+    `<NEW-FEATURE>.<HUGE-BUGFIX>.<SMALL-BUGFIX-OR-METADATA-CHANGES>`.
-    anything else like "1.0.0.1", "1.0", "1", "1.0.0BETA" or changing "1.0.0" to "2.0.0" on a bug fix/small change is **NOT** permitted.
+    anything else like `1.0.0.1`, `1.0`, `1`, `1.0.0-BETA` or changing `1.0.0` to `2.0.0` on a bug fix/small change is **NOT** permitted.
 20. Presences with one context are **NOT** be allowed (only shows the logo and some text but never changes again).
-21. Never use custom functions when [native variants are available](https://docs.premid.app/dev/presence#files-explained), this makes sure fixes on the extension level also apply to your presences, you're free to use whatever you need if you do not find them listed in the docs.
+21. **NEVER** use custom functions when [native variants are available](https://docs.premid.app/dev/presence#files-explained), this makes sure fixes on the extension level also apply to your presences, you're free to use whatever you need if you do not find them listed in the docs.
-22. It is not recommended to use comments on Javascript presences ( TypeScript ones or their compiled files are fine ) unless necessary, as it reduces code readability and increases file sizes.
+22. It is **NOT** recommended to use comments on Javascript presences unless necessary (TypeScript ones or their compiled files are fine), as it reduces code readability and increases file sizes.
-23. Declare the presence constant before everything to avoid such rare issues that may occur, this is not a requirement by design so it could be removed in the future.
+23. Declare the presence constant **before** everything to avoid such rare issues that may occur, this is not a requirement by design so it could be removed in the future.

 After meeting all of the guidelines and having your presence reviewed at least twice, your presence will be merged with the store.